Where is Graeme Le Saux now?

-Since retiring from playing, Graeme Le Saux has been working across the different forms of media including punditry on Match of the Day as well as radio work with Radio 5 Live.
+Upon retiring from playing, Le Saux started a new career in broadcasting and spent time working across the different forms of media including punditry on Match of the Day as well as radio work with Radio 5 Live.

-He has also reported and presented on BBC Two’s finance programme Working Lunch and in 2009 he appeared on Dancing on Ice.
+He has also reported and presented on BBC Two’s finance programme Working Lunch and in 2009 he appeared on the celebrity talent show Dancing on Ice.